 - Once you can easily do ten, then you’re ready to increase the size of your roll and start with 3 each side again.

-The second key piece to getting out of pain around a slipped disc — and crucial to my healing without surgery — is to create length in your spine.
-This takes the compression off the disc and eases any pinching that may be happening to your nerves.
+The second key practice that got me out of pain was to create length in my spine.
+This takes the compression off the disc and eases any pinching that may be happening to the nerves.

 At Home Traction

 - You’ll need an eight foot yoga belt, buckled into a secure loop.